BreezeWhite/simple-fastapi/README.md

 # Start serving
 make start
 ```
-You can access and test the API from the browser.
-Just enter `http://127.0.0.1:8001/docs`.
+You can play around the API from the browser by going to `http://127.0.0.1:8001/docs`.

 ## Docker